 But that's not true here in the DR. People aren't afraid of their neighbors because they know their neighbors.
 In the DR you are more than likely to be handed a baby by someone you don't know.

 When the power goes out, which is every day, what do you do?
 You go visit your neighbors.
 You sit out on their porch and drink suggary coffee and talk about nothing important.
+And when everyone knows you if becomes impossible to walk down the street without people stopping you to talk.
+Imagine that in today's world?

 In my pueblo there are 7,000 people and only 3 cops.
 The cops have exactly one motorcycle for transportation.
 There is no enforcement of laws at all.
+Yet serious crime is practically unheard of.
+It's amazing how society can function without armed men to "protect you".
+Fear is a great control mechanism.
+I'm safer here than if I was in the States.

 It's fear that locks people into predictable patterns.
 After all, if you try something new you might fail at it and look stupid.
 Fear is ultimately what makes your life go by faster than it should.
 Thus fear is the biggest thief of them all.